-- wilfully disobey safety instructions - set out to subvert the application of the Rules of Racing - refuse to follow the instructions of an umpire or properly appointed official - delay the Start without just cause - physically or verbally threaten or abuse another competitor, official, helper or member of the public - use foul or obscene language in the public hearing, or use foul or obscene gestures in the public view - being competitors, misrepresent themselves as in 8-4. - display any other form of misconduct deemed by an official to be unsportsmanlike shall be considered to have engaged in Unsportsmanlike Behaviour and be subject to disciplinary measures as indicated in 8-6.
+- wilfully disobey safety instructions - set out to subvert the application of the Rules of Racing - refuse to follow the instructions of an umpire or properly appointed official - delay the Start without just cause or disrupt the Roll Call by shouting, banging, etc. - physically or verbally threaten or abuse another competitor, official, helper or member of the public - use foul or obscene language in the public hearing, or use foul or obscene gestures in the public view - being competitors, misrepresent themselves as in 8-4. - display any other form of misconduct deemed by an official to be unsportsmanlike shall be considered to have engaged in unsportsmanlike behaviour and be subject to disciplinary measures as indicated in 8-6.